JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(COSC 65B) Architecture and Org/Combinational Circuit.md

 ## Introduction
 **Combinational circuits** are a type of logic circuit where the output at any given time is solely determined by the current input values.

-- It is an i<mark style="background: #ADCCFFA6;">nterconnected set of gates whose output at any time is a function only of the input at that time</mark>.
+- It is an <mark style="background: #ADCCFFA6;">interconnected set of gates whose output at any time is a function only of the input at that time</mark>.
 	- As with a single gate, the appearance of the input is followed almost immediately by the appearance of the output, with only gate delays.
 - These circuits don't have any memory or feedback, meaning that the output is purely a function of the inputs at that instant, and there are no internal state elements that retain information.
 - Built using logic gates, such as AND gates, OR gates, NOT gates, and others.
 These gates take one or more input signals and produce an output signal based on their defined logic function.